jeflem/ananke/doc/src/container-admins.md

 #### Assign GPUs to users

 Every hub user has access to all GPUs.
 How to confine a user's TensorFlow commands to a subset of GPUs is described in [TensorFlow and GPUs](hub-users.md#tensorflow-and-gpus).

+### Job scheduling in JupyterLab

+To allow users to schedul jobs based on notebooks in JupyterLab install [jupyter_scheduler](https://github.com/jupyter-server/jupyter-scheduler) by running `/opt/install/scheduler.sh` in the container's root shell and restart all user servers.